fishme/awesome-ionic2-components/README.md

 # Awesome Ionic2 Components

-For me [Ionic2](http://ionicframework.com) is one of the best [Angular2](https://angular.io/) UI Frameworks for Mobile Apps in combination with [Apache Cordova](https://cordova.apache.org/).
+For me [Ionic 3](http://ionicframework.com) is one of the best [Angular 4](https://angular.io/) UI Frameworks for Mobile Apps in combination with [Apache Cordova](https://cordova.apache.org/).
 This list contains no tutorials, external help pages, tips and tricks.

 This list is only filled  with real components and tools that you can use immediately.
 So enjoy it!